kr2427780-ux/DS-MIN/README.md

 Due to commercial confidentiality, absolute spatial scales and CAD-aligned coordinates are obfuscated.
 We provide:

 - **Anonymised benchmark package**: zero-mean normalised point clouds with local topology and shading information preserved.
 The normalisation parameters (`_norm.json`) produced by `preprocess_data.py` define the exact mean-centering and max-distance scaling applied.
 The `.npy` files, RoI masks, and 2D images in `train_data_v2/` and `train_images_v2/` constitute the self-contained benchmark.
-- **Complete evaluation protocol**: `evaluate.py` implements the full LOOCV with the same chunking, TTA voting, and mBIoU boundary-band computation used in the paper.
+- **Complete evaluation protocol**: `evaluate.py` implements the full LOOCV with the same chunking and mBIoU boundary-band computation used in the paper.
 - **Standardised split file**: The LOOCV partition is deterministic — `evaluate.py` iterates over the sorted file list in `train_data_v2/`, holding out exactly one sample per fold.
 No random train/test splitting is involved.

 To reproduce the full experiment on your own data: